lucaspineda/awesome-todo/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-- To start using the app and buy some stocks go to the `Portfolio` tab and choose some stocks to buy.
+- To start using the app and start creating tasks register your email (you can just use a fake email to test it).

-- Click in `End Day` to simulate the end of a day and check that your stocks prices has changed.

-- To sell them go to the `Portfolio` tab.
+- Click on the add button to add some task, then click on the checkbox if you're done with it.

+- You can uncheck it if you aren't done with a task too.

+- Go to the Settings tab to change some settings.
+There you can change the date format, change list colors and other options.

+- Every task you create is saved in Firebase with your email account.

 <!-- CONTRIBUTING -->
 ## Contributing

-This is just a learning purpose project, but if you want to add some more cool feature you're very welcome.
+This is a starter project and has a lot to improve.
+If you want to add some more cool feature you're very welcome.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)